Cigna Medicare Part D Review

 Cigna has a large preferred network of 30,000+ pharmacies accessible from all three of its Part D plans.
 Preferred pharmacies, which generally provide cheaper medications, include big names like Walgreens, Walmart, Kroger, and Safeway.

 Note: preferred pharmacies vary by state.
 See Cigna’s full pharmacy network for the most updated information.

 Input your drugs into Cigna’s drug formulary to find out which tiers they fall into.

 Cigna-HealthSpring Rx Secure

 You get the most basic prescription drug coverage compared to the other two Cigna prescription drug plans with the Cigna-HealthSpring Rx Secure plan.
-It has a standard deductible, meaning your drug coverage won’t kick in for the year until you’ve put down $415.
+With the deductible, your drug coverage won’t kick in for the year until you’ve put down your full deductible.

 Cigna-HealthSpring Rx Secure-Essential

 The Cigna-HealthSpring Rx Secure-Essential plan provides moderate drug coverage compared to Cigna’s other two plans.
 It has the lowest premium out of all three plans, and with Tiers 1 and 2, there is no deductible.
 With Tiers 3 to 5, the deductible is $435.

 In practical terms, if your medications are generics and fall within the first two tiers of Cigna’s formulary, this plan could be your cheapest option from Cigna.